This tutorial is part of our QGIS tutorial series:

 Then, use the Plugin Reloader plugin to reload your modified code on-the-fly from within QGIS, without restarting QGIS.
 Note, that this only works if you didn't modify any methods which are only loaded on QGIS startup, like the root's

 This is the main source for the plugin repository, but also the QGIS Plugin Manager, which both extract information about author, version etc from here.
 Generally, you can use this file to store all kinds of meta information, like a help URL or collaborators.
-There's not exactly a standard for this file format, but its structure is similar to that of an INI configuration file in terms of
+It's a standard INI structured file with sections and

 configparser library.
 It makes sense to keep